-(6) Notes Receivable, net
+(7) Notes Receivable, net

-The Company makes available to its retailers various lending programs whose terms exceed one year.
-At December 28, 2019 and December 29, 2018, the outstanding balance of the notes was \$27.7 million and \$27.0 million, respectively, of which the current portion of \$16.3 million and \$12.4 million, respectively, was recorded in Receivables, net.
+The Company makes available to its Retailers various lending programs whose terms exceed one year.
+At January 2, 2021 and December 28, 2019, the outstanding balance of the notes was \$18.9 million and \$27.7 million, respectively, of which the current portion of \$16.5 million and \$16.3 million, respectively, was recorded in Receivables, net.

-mber 28, 2019 Dec ember 29, 2018
+ıary 2,)21 December 28 2019

-Notes receivable, gross \$ 43.4 \$ 38.4
+Notes receivable, gross \$ 45.4 \$ 43.4

-Less: estimated patronage applications from 2019 and 2018, respectively (15.7) (11.4)
+Less estimated patronage applications from 2020 and 2019, respectively (26.5) (15.7)

-Net 27.7 27.0
+Net 18.9 27.7

-Less: current portion (16.3) (12.4)
+Less current portion (16.5) (16.3)

-Less: allowance for doubtful accounts (1.5) (2.8)
+Less allowance for doubtful accounts (1.3) (1.5)

-Notes receivable, net \$ 9.9 \$ 11.8
+Notes receivable, net \$ 1.1 \$ 9.9

-For substantially all of the Company's Notes receivable, the amounts due are generally expected to be collected through the non-cash portion of the patronage distribution.
-In the event a retailer cancels its membership with the Company, any outstanding loans are transferred from Notes receivable to Accounts receivable and are due immediately.
+For substantially all of the Company's Notes receivable, the amounts due are generally expected to be collected through the non-cash portion of the annual patronage distribution.
+In the event a Retailer cancels its membership with the Company, any outstanding loans are transferred from Notes receivable to Accounts receivable and are due immediately.
 As the non-cash portion of the patronage distribution is used to settle the Notes receivable, there are no loans that are currently past due.
-The patronage distribution for each retailer can vary from year to year based on the Company's financial performance as well as the volume of patronage-based merchandise that each retailer purchases from the Company.
+The patronage distribution for each Retailer can vary from year to year based on the Company's financial performance as well as the volume of patronage-based merchandise that each Retailer purchases from the Company.
 The contractual maturities, assuming no patronage deductions, of the Notes receivable are as follows:

-December 28 2019 ,
+January 2, 2021

-0-4 years \$ 15.
-4
+0 - 4 years \$ 13.2 2

-5 - 8 years 9 - 10 years 13. .1
+5 - 8 years 9 - 10 years 20.1 Ĺ

-9 - 10 years 14.
-9
+9 - 10 years 12.1 Ĺ

-Total \$ 43.
-4
+Total \$ 45.4 ł

-Pursuant to the Company's Amended and Restated Certificate of Incorporation and the Company's by-laws, notes receivable (like all obligations owed to the Company by the Company's retailers) are secured by the Company stock owned by the retailers.
-However, for some retailers, the redemption value of their stock does not fully cover their obligations.
+Pursuant to the Company's Amended and Restated Certificate of Incorporation and the Company's by-laws, notes receivable (like all obligations owed to the Company by the Company's Retailers) are secured by the Company stock owned by the Retailers.
+However, for some Retailers, the redemption value of their stock does not fully cover their obligations.